"yes, i like read the article because my boy's via boss at home Firdaus now 14 year so for all outside there please come to my blog ..."

 Until the Industrial school system of the 20th century becomes web-based and meets the needs of society in the 21st century, boys will continue to be ill-served by schools.
 For example, boys may continue to do less well on achievement tests as the tests themselves become more obsolete.
 The SAT, for instance, was designed in 1901 for the newly industrialized schools and college entrance requirements.
 But the tests are based on the knowledge needs of the last century, not the current century.
 Just as we have a hard time passing a math test from the agrarian curriculum of 100 years ago, so technically and Internet oriented boys will find the industrial tests increasingly irrelevant to their learning needs.
 Here is a common math problem from schoolbooks of agrarian oriented schools of 100 years ago: "How many bushels of oats in a bin 12 feet long, 6 feet wide, and 8 feet deep?"
 (16) While few of us can answer that question today, it was an important, almost critical, knowledge skill for a society where more than half of the population resided and worked on the family farm.
 Internet oriented boys today are learning about the frame rate of video (35 frames per second) and other information vital to the information age, but found nowhere on today’s outdated achievement tests.

-Is this a school or a factory?
-Today’s schools were designed to meet the needs of the Industrial 20th century and are now obsolete for the Information Age of the 21st century.
+meet the needs of the Industrial 20th century and are now obsolete

 F. Should boys go to college?